dgp1130/blog/src/www/posts/ctor.md

 data, though immutability can be desirable.
 Again, a distinct `mutableCtor<T>` could be made, though composing it with `reusableCtor<T>` starts to scale somewhat poorly.

-## What about builders?

-An astute reader may pose the question: "Isn't this just the builder pattern?
-`ctor<T>` is just a `Builder<T>` type."
-To which my response is: *Why yes it is Mr. and/or Ms. Smarty Pants, way to steal my thunder here.* More seriously, a `ctor<T>` can be effectively implemented with a traditional builder class.
-There are a few core differences with `ctor<T>`:

-* `ctor<T>` is more about re-conceptualizing the *concept* of a constructor, forcing developers to think more in terms of factories.
-It decouples memory allocation (constructors) from initialization and validation (factories).
-  While this can be done with builders, it is not inherent in the builder design pattern.
-* With `ctor<T>`, the compiler **requires** developers to always use this pattern, preventing devs from cornering themselves into a bad design which is difficult to get out of without breaking API contracts.
-* The language automatically generates all the required builder code, as this is far too much boilerplate to be practical in most languages without direct compiler support.

-So while the `ctor<T>` methodology is *technically* a special case of the builder design pattern, `ctor<T>` refers to a more general paradigm of thinking and interacting with constructors.

 ## Conclusion